 Badger has manufactured 34 MHB machines to meet the ever increasing demand for rubblization and asphalt overlay, a technique that many pavement engineers have determined is the most cost-effective method of rehabilitating distressed concrete pavements.

 The first of Antigo’s hundreds of major airport projects began in the mid-1980s.
 Antigo has completed 1,100 airport projects totaling 40 million square yards (33 million square meters).
 Antigo completed 1.3 million square meters of concrete rubblization at the King Abdul-Aziz International Airport in Jeddah, Saudi Arabia, from 2008 through 2012.
 This is by far the largest airfield rubblization and asphalt overlay project ever constructed.

 Antigo brought its crack & seat expertise to England in 1997 when it was chosen to crack the 227,000 square yards (190,000 square meters) M40 project – the first crack & seat project on a Motorway in the UK.
 This led to the formation of Antigo Breakers Limited and later Antigo MHB Breakers Ltd, which is still active in the UK and Ireland.

 Antigo International Inc. was created in 2012 to concentrate on international markets outside of North America and the UK.
-Antigo International has completed projects in South Africa, India, Belgium, France, Poland, Czech Republic, Slovakia, and Australia and is actively seeking projects throughout the world.
+Antigo International has completed projects in South Africa, India, Belgium, France, Lithuania, Poland, Czech Republic, Slovakia, and Australia and is actively seeking projects throughout the world.